Describe your ethnic or cultural background and how this has shaped the way you view yourself and the world.

 Debates around creating more equal workplaces have been dominated by the gender pay gap and gender diversity on boards or in executive teams.
 In your experience do members of migrant communities or ethnic minorities also face discrimination in the workplace?

+If so, do women from such backgrounds face double discrimination?
 Do efforts to tackle discrimination adequately reflect this?

 What are your views of quotas as a way of ensuring more diversity?

 I am not really a supporter of quotas however the advantage that we have as tangata whenua of Aotearoa are the envy of the world.
 It's important that we retain the kaitiakitanga of this land and are able to work in partnership with all groups to understand, respect and treat Aotearoa with the mana it deserves.
 This also includes an accurate understanding of the principles of the Treaty.
 I would never expect to go and live in Samoa and receive the same benefits and advantages of the Samoan people even though my husband and children are Samoan.

 What are other strategies you think could be effective in creating more diverse workplaces or social institutions?

 Our organisation has people from a wide range of ethnic groups who we employ and work alongside.
 What is most critical for us is an alignment of our core principles through our Pou Te Aho Takitoru so as an example - Mauri Ihu - Who do you represent and what do you stand for.
 Tapu - what are the non-negotiables for you.
 Tumanako - what are your goals and aspirations.
 Pono, Tika, Aroha - being honest, in the right way and with the best intentions.
 In fact our pou resonates with our employees who are mainly, Pasifika and Filipino.

 How can the media do a better job of reflecting New Zealand's growing diversity?